Reconstructing Rational Functions on Finite Abelian Groups with Higher Autocorrelations: Sharpness of the bound

-The first example was simple create, and can be expanded easily to that at autocorrelations of order at least $3r+1$ are required to reconstruct a rational-valued function, as the next example shows. \begin{ex} Let $r>1$ and consider the group $G = (\mathbb{Z}/6\mathbb{Z})^r$, and set $e_1=(1,0,0\dots,0)$, $e_2=(0,1,0,\dots, 0)$, and so on through $e_r=(0,0,0,\dots,1)$.
+The first example was simple to create, and can be expanded easily to show that autocorrelations of order at least $3r+1$ are required to reconstruct a rational-valued function.
+This is done in the next example. \begin{ex} Let $r>1$ and consider the group $G = (\mathbb{Z}/6\mathbb{Z})^r$, and set $e_1=(1,0,0\dots,0)$, $e_2=(0,1,0,\dots, 0)$, and so on through $e_r=(0,0,0,\dots,1)$.
 Let $f$ be the function whose discrete Fourier transform is defined by

 and $\wh f(3,3,3,\dots,3) = 1$, with $\wh f(x) = 0$ otherwise.
 Likewise, let $g$ be the function whose discrete Fourier transforms is given by

 and $\wh g(3,3,3,\dots,3) = -1$, with $\wh g(x) = 0$ otherwise.